-b.
-Sanctioning - To determine whether the sanction(s) imposed was extraordinarily disproportionate for the violation of the Student Code, which the student was found to be responsible.

-c.
-New information-To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing because such information and/or facts were not known to the person appealing at the time of the original Formal Hearing.
+- 1. To determine if there were due process errors involving the University's failure to provide the Charged Student or Stu-Student Organization with notice or an opportunity be heard. - 2.
+To determine whether the sanction(s) imposed was extraordinarily disproportionate for the violation of the Student Code of Conduct, which the Charged Student or Student Organization was found to be responsible. - 3.
+To consider new information, sufficient to alter a decision or other relevant facts not brought out in the formal hearing, because such information and/or facts were not known to the person appealing at the time of the formal hearing.
 Outcomes of criminal or civil cases have no bearing in any aspect of the process, including the appeal.